opencord/cord/docs/quickstart_physical.md

 in `/etc/maas/ansible/logs` on the head node.

-Assitionally, the post deployment provisioning of the compute nodes can be queried from the provision service using curl
+Assitionally, the post deployment provisioning of the compute nodes can be queried using the command `cord prov list`
 ```
-curl -sS http://$(docker inspect --format '{{.NetworkSettings.Networks.maas_default.IPAddress}}' provisioner):4243/provision/ | jq '[.[] | { "status": .status, "name": .request.Info.name}]'
-[
-  {
-    "message": "",
-    "name": "steel-ghost.cord.lab",
-    "status": 2
-  },
-  {
-    "message": "",
-    "name": "feline-shirt.cord.lab",
-    "status": 2
-  },
-  {
-    "message": "",
-    "name": "yellow-plot.cord.lab",
-    "status": 2
-  }
-]
+cord prov list
+ID                                         NAME                   MAC                IP          STATUS      MESSAGE
+node-c22534a2-bd0f-11e6-a36d-2c600ce3c239  steel-ghost.cord.lab   2c:60:0c:cb:00:3c  10.6.0.107  Complete
+node-c238ea9c-bd0f-11e6-8206-2c600ce3c239  feline-shirt.cord.lab  2c:60:0c:e3:c4:2e  10.6.0.108  Complete
+node-c25713c8-bd0f-11e6-96dd-2c600ce3c239  yellow-plot.cord.lab   2c:60:0c:cb:00:f0  10.6.0.109  Complete
 ```

-In the above a "status" of 2 means that the provisioning is complete.
-The other values that status might hold are:
+The following status values are defined for the provisioning status:
-   - `0` - Pending, the request has been accepted by the provisioner but not yet started
+   - `Pending`-  the request has been accepted by the provisioner but not yet started
-   - `1` - Running, the request is being processed and the node is being provisioned
+   - `Processing` - the request is being processed and the node is being provisioned
-   - `2` - Complete, the provisioning has been completed successfully
+   - `Complete` - the provisioning has been completed successfully
-   - `3` - Failed, the provisioning has failed and the `message` will be populated with the exit message from provisioning.
+   - `Error` - the provisioning has failed and the `message` will be populated with the exit message from provisioning.

 Please refer to [Re-provision Compute Nodes and Switches